tock/tock/libraries/tickv/SPEC.md

 }
 ```

-The `version` field is a byte containing the version of TickFS used when the
+The `version` field is a byte containing the version of TicKV used when the
 object was written.
 This allows us to upgrade this library in the future, while still supporting
 old data formats.